postgres-ai/postgres-checkup/README.md

 # Demo: [an example of postgres-checkup report](https://gitlab.com/postgres-ai/postgres-checkup-tests/blob/master/1.1/md_reports/1_2019_05_30T18_32_32_+0000/0_Full_report.md) (based on CI, single node)

-# Disclaimer: This Tool is Designed for DBA Experts
+# Disclaimer: Conclusions, Recommendations – Work in Progress

+To treat the data correctly, you need deep Postgres knowledge.

 Each report consists of 3 sections: Observations, Conclusions, and Recommendations.
-As of March 2019, only Observations are filled automatically.
-To treat the data correctly, you need deep Postgres knowledge.

-You can get Conclusions, and Recommendations from the Postgres.ai team for free, send us your .json and .md with filled Observations sections: checkup@postgres.ai.
-Limited time only.
-We're a small team, so "restrictions apply".
+Observations are filled automatically.
+As for Conclusions and Recommendations sections, as of June 2019, only several reports have autogeneration for them.

 # About

 Postgres Checkup ([postgres-checkup](https://gitlab.com/postgres-ai-team/postgres-checkup))
-is a new-generation diagnostics tool that allows users to collect  deep analysis of the health of a Postgres database.
+is a new-generation diagnostics tool that allows users to do a deep analysis of the health of Postgres databases.
 It aims to detect and describe all current and potential issues in the fields of database performance, scalability, and security, providing advices how to resolve or prevent them.

 Compared to a monitoring system, postgres-checkup goes deeper into the analysis of the database system and environment.
 It combines numerous internal characteristics of the database with data about resources and OS, producing multiple comprehensive reports.
 These reports use formats which are easily readable both by humans and machines and which are extremely oriented to DBA